smXplorer/AlliGator/docs/source/alligator-lifetime-and-other-parameters-panel.rst

   selected plot.
 This opens the **Histogram** window (described in the :ref:`corresponding page <alligator-histogram-window>` of the manual, where a number of further analyses can be carried out.
-- ``Compute Sliced Mean & SDV Plots``: this function allows computing the mean and standard deviation (SDV) of a plot by "slice".
+- ``Compute Sliced Mean, SDV & CV Plots``: this function allows computing the mean, standard deviation (SDV) and coefficient of variation (CV) of a plot by "slice".
 Slices correspond to subsets of the plot's data defined by fixed ranges of the abscissa values.
-The function requires input from the user, provided in the **Sliced Mean & SDV Options** window:
+The function requires input from the user, provided in the **Sliced Mean, SDV & CV Options** window:

 .. image:: images/AlliGator-Sliced-Mean-SDV-Options-Dialog.png
    :align: center